For Parents and Carers of children with Special Educational Needs

-All children with SEN have a ‘one page profile’.
+All children with a high level of need have a ‘one page profile’.
 This document identifies the child’s strengths and needs, and also what strategies can be used to support the child.
 These are created alongside staff, parents and the child.
 An example of a one page profile can be seen below.

-At Sparhawk we also have termly SENCO meetings.
-Here teachers will discuss SEND children with the school SENCO.
+At Sparhawk we also have half-termly SENCO meetings.
+Here teachers will discuss children with the school SENCO.
 This will include discussing the child’s area of need and their barriers to learning, what provisions and strategies have already been tried (and impact) and what the plan will be moving forward.
-Children who are not on the SEND record but making low attainment or low progress will also be discussed during these meetings.
-This will allow teachers and the SENCO to track progress and make informed decisions as to whether a child could possibly be have SEN. An example template of the forms used can be seen below:
+Children who are not on the SEND record, but making low attainment or low progress, will also be discussed during these meetings.
+This will allow teachers and the SENCO to track progress and make informed decisions as to whether a child could possibly be have SEN. An example template of a child’s individual learning plan used can be seen below:

 At Sparhawk we also have termly ‘Time to Talk’ meetings, which allows parents to meet with children and discuss progress and any strategies that are being used to support children at school.

 Funding for SEN